1. Explore a national park

 Celebrate your freedom from the daily grind by literally living like royalty for a week.

-For $136 a night, you can rent a tower with a rooftop patio in the privately owned Drummond Castle in Drogheda, Ireland.
+For less than $200 per night, you can rent a tower with a rooftop patio in the privately owned Drummond Castle in Drogheda, Ireland.

 To rent an entire castle, take a look at Tudor Manor House in Somerset, England.
 Comfortably-sized for 22 people, you can rent the whole chateau for about $3,400 for two nights or around $12,000 for a whole week.